superLimitBreak/pentatonicHero/README.md

 * Pitch bending
 * Scale transposing (using start select buttons).
 Keeps in key but allows the performer to reach a greater range of notes.
 * Root note (key) selection (hold down all the note buttons and use start/select to shift root note)
+* Display information can be sent via a TCP socket.
+This could allow for a separate peice of software to perform visulisations

 Setup
 -----